-I have loved animals since I was a fledgling and today I'm passionate about enabling wildlife charities to tell powerful conservation stories that can make a difference to our planet.
-If I don't answer your email, I am probably in Africa!
+I have loved animals since I was a fledgling and today I'm a passionate conservation communicator with more than 20 years’ publishing experience in both commercial and charity magazines.
+I am busy helping to tell the stories that make a difference to our planet (so if I don't answer your email, I am probably in Africa!)

 After achieving a first-class degree in anthropology at UCL,

 I joined Oxford University's Wildlife Conservation Research Unit (WildCRU) where I spent several years recording badger behaviour and vocalisations at the sett.

 SOME OF THE MAGAZINES I HAVE WORKED ON: